 Execute each command to the port (refer to 4-1.) of the axis to which the command is executed.
 In the following, a description is give about the X axis MCCO5v2.
-The same is also applicable to the Y axis, the Z axis and A axis.
+The same is also applicable to the another axis.